zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/advanced_configuration.md

 ## Introduction

-This document describes the advanced configurations for the SAML module.
+This document outlines the advanced configurations for the SAML module.
+For basic configuration and usage, refer to the [SAML](/appstore/modules/saml/) documentation.

 ### Multi-tenant Behavior